GustavEikaas/code-playground.nvim/README.md

 ## Description

-**CodeRunner.nvim** is a simple yet powerful Neovim plugin that allows you to run code in the language of your choosing directly within Neovim.
+**code-playground.nvim** is a simple yet powerful Neovim plugin that allows you to run code in the language of your choosing directly within Neovim.
 When invoked, it opens a buffer in the selected language where you can type your code.
 Upon saving the buffer, the plugin automatically runs your code and displays the output.

 Currently, the plugin supports the following languages: